lospec/pixel-editor/README.md

 - Possibly add collaborate function

 - Polish:
+    - ctrl + a to select everything / selection -> all, same for deselection
 	- Show colors which would need to be added to palette
 	- Warning windows for wrong inputs
 	- Palette option remove unused colors